“What do you mean?” Inol raised an eyebrow.

 And with that Master Palthio turned and walked away.

-On Monday I spoke about how some stories began with an extended introduction, before they get to their main arcs.
+On Monday I spoke about how some stories begin with an extended introduction, before they get to their main arcs.
 I suggested that my previous section in The Favored Son was just such an introduction, where we became acquainted with the world and characters, but really don’t have a catalyst to drive them forward.

 Today we started to tease at those main arcs, as we explored Tharol’s struggle to understand his Order’s dogma, which suggests an arc that will resolve his dilemma.
 And, ultimately, the story will, but not in the way that he anticipates.